-What are the best ways to treat Melasma?
+Discover the best melasma treatment options that actually work.
+Say goodbye to hyperpigmentation and achieve clear, radiant skin with these proven remedies.
 Melasma is one of the most common skin disorders, and it causes brown patches to appear on the face.
 Some individuals notice the appearance of melasma on some parts of the body such as the forehead, chin, nose, cheeks, and upper lips.
 The parts of the body exposed to the sunlight such as the neck and forearms could be affected by melasma.
 Most often, women are more susceptible than men because this usually occurs during the pregnancy stage.
 The hormones are responsible for the occurrence of melasma when they are pregnant.

 What is melasma?